INS Kulish: Construction

 The Naval Design Bureau under Project 25A designed the Kora-class corvettes.
 INS Kulish along with INS Karmuk were ordered in October 1994 by the Indian Navy.
-Her keel was laid in October 1995 and she was launched in August 1997 before being commissioned on 20 August 2001 by the then Governor of West Bengal, Viren J. Shah at Kolkata.
+Her keel was laid in October 1995 and she was launched in August 1997 before being commissioned on 20 August 2001 by the then Governor of West Bengal, Viren J. Shah, at Kolkata.

-During the commissioning ceremony, the Governor of West Bengal stressed the need for development of indigenous defence equipment.
+During the commissioning ceremony, the Governor of West Bengal stressed the need for the development of indigenous defence equipment.
 The Flag Officer Commander-in-Chief of the navy's Eastern Naval Command John C. DeSilva said "INS Kulish, suited for picket duties, would act as an effective sentinel in the Eastern Command in the Indian Maritime zone".

 Operational history

 INS Kulish visited the Shanghai naval base in 2003 as part of a three-vessel fleet, for a five-day official visit.
 The fleet was commanded by flag officer Rear Admiral R. P. Suthan of India's Eastern Naval Command.
-It comprised a guided missile destroyer INS Ranjit, a fleet tanker INS Jyoti and Kulish.
+It comprised a guided missile destroyer INS Ranjit, a fleet tanker INS Jyoti and the Kulish.
 The fleet held airborne and surface search and rescue exercises with China's East Sea Fleet, which were code-named "Dolphin 0311".
 Before the joint exercise, the Chinese and Indian ships also conducted maritime communication and formation manoeuvres.
 These were the first joint naval exercises between China and India.
 The fleet left Shanghai on 14 November 2003.

 In May 2010, the navy's Eastern Fleet deployed INS Kulish, along with guided-missile destroyers INS Rana and INS Ranjit and fleet tanker INS Jyoti from Port Blair to South East Asia, where the fleet undertook passage exercises with the navies of Indonesia, Singapore and Australia.
 The fleet sailed under the command of Flag Officer Commanding, Eastern Fleet, Rear Admiral P N Murugesan and made port calls at Jakarta (Indonesia), Hai Phong (Vietnam), Manila (Philippines), Muara (Brunei), Bangkok (Thailand), Fremantle (Australia), Singapore and Port Kelang (Malaysia).
 At Port Kelang, the fleet conducted anti-piracy exercises with the Royal Malaysian Navy from 20 to 23 June, and left port on 23 June.